eRecht24/rechtstexte-sdk/docs/services/get_privacy_policy_social_media.md

-# Get imprint data
+# Get privacy policy for social media data
-This service provides imprint data for the given `api_key`.
+This service provides privacy policy for social media data for the given `api_key`.

 ## Step by step integration
 ### Preparation